rogerdpj/ONT_dev/README.md

 # How to use it?

-Inside the ONT_BACTERIAL_ANALYSIS directory, modify the file  **genome_size.csv** to include for each barcode included, its expected genome size (bp) and the sample code you want to assign:
+Inside the ONT_BACTERIAL_ANALYSIS directory, modify the file  **genome_size.csv** to add for each barcode its expected genome size (bp) and the sample code you want to assign:

 >[!IMPORTANT]
 The sample code names should not include "-"